HTSTEM/DiscordBackup/README.md

 ## Dependencies
 You'll need `git+https://github.com/Rapptz/discord.py@rewrite` and `sqlite3` to run these scripts.
 Install these as normal using pip. (`sudo pip install -U` on linux or `py -m pip install -U` on windows)

+If you're running windows, you'll need to rename python3 to py and add sudo to your PATH.